fhiso/legacy-format/media-type-spec.md

 A structure may be given a string called its **xref** as part of serialization.
 Any two structures with an xref in a single GEDCOM file *must* have distinct xrefs.
 Any structure pointed to by a pointer payload *must* be given an xref.
+The header and trailer *must not* be given an xref.
+Other structures *may* be given an xref, which *may* be further restricted by a [serialization restriction](#restrict)

 The serialization of a structure consists of the concatenation of the following elements in order:

 1. the structure's level encoded as a base-ten integer
 2. a *delimiter*
-3. if (and only if) the structure has an xref,
+3. if the structure has an xref,
     1. an at sign (U+0040 "`@`")
     2. the structure's xref
     3. an at sign (U+0040 "`@`")